stereoIII6/fraxio_framework/WhitePaper.md

 of Fractio Community Level 3, and at least 20% of Meta Team Level 2 Votes to be eligible.

-The Meta Team is a Team of Fractio
+The Meta Team is a team of Fractio
 Governance Board members that are authorized to create proposals, events, polls, and fundraisers